-We used HyDe (Blischak et al. 2018) to search for hybridization signals.
-HyDe relies on phylogenetic invariants to estimate admixture (γ), where a γ value of 0.5 signifies an equal genetic contribution from each parental species, and values approaching 0 or 1 indicate a greater genetic contribution of one of the parental species.
-We used a concatenated matrix of alignments and trimmed sites with trimAl (Capella-Gutiérrez et al. 2009) with options -gt 0.5 and -cons 60, which yielded 5,209,834 sites.
-We assigned individuals to species and set the six outgroup species as outgroups, which resulted in an evaluation of 23,310 triplets.
-As a second approach, we employed QuIBL (Edelman et al. 2019) which relies on branch lengths of gene trees to assess whether hybridization provides a more plausible explanation for the divergence patterns compared to ILS alone.
-Because QuIBL requires that all taxa be present in every gene tree, we created a dataset with no missing loci for all ingroup species and B. erecta.
-All trees were rooted in B. erecta and pruned to contain only one individual of each species with Newick Utilities, which resulted in a final dataset of 826 gene trees.

-Reticulate evolution and network reconstruction

-Considering the possibility of a non-bifurcating evolutionary history of the Petunia-Calibrachoa-Fabiana, we inferred phylogenetic networks that account for both ILS and gene flow among taxa.
-Due to computational limitations, we constructed a reduced dataset comprising 18 ingroup taxa and a single outgroup species (Table S1), not allowing for missing loci, which resulted in a dataset of 1,215 loci.
-We estimated gene trees with RAxML and the species tree with ASTRAL as described in the previous section.

-As our first approach, we estimated a phylogenetic network with the maximum pseudolikelihood method SNaQ implemented in the Julia package PhyloNetworks 0.16.2 (Solís-Lemus et al. 2017; Solís-Lemus and Ané, 2016).
-We searched for up to five hybridization events (h = 5) and used the ASTRAL phylogeny as the starting tree.
-For the following steps, we used the network from the previous estimation as the starting network.
-The best number of hybridization events was selected based on where we could detect a steep log-pseudolikelihood improvement.
-After selecting the best number of hybridization events, we ran 100 bootstrap replicates using the 1,000 bootstrap ML gene trees inferred by RAxML with default settings.
+- 148 We used HyDe (Blischak et al., 2018) to search for hybridization signals.
+HyDe relies on - 149 phylogenetic invariants to estimate admixture ( $\gamma$ ), where a $\gamma$ value of 0.5 signifies an equal - 150 genetic contribution from each parental species, and values approaching 0 or 1 indicate a greater - 151 genetic contribution of one of the parental species.
+We used a concatenated matrix of alignments - and trimmed sites with trimAl (Capella-Gutiérrez et al., 2009) with options -gt 0.5 (fraction of - 153 gaps allowed) and -cons 60 (minimum percentage of positions to keep from the original - alignment), which yielded 5,209,834 sites.
+We assigned individuals to species and set the six - outgroup species as outgroups, which resulted in an evaluation of 23,310 triplets.
+As a second - approach, we employed QuIBL (Edelman et al., 2019) which relies on branch lengths of gene - trees to assess whether hybridization provides a more plausible explanation for the divergence - patterns compared to ILS alone.
+Because QuIBL requires that all taxa be present in every gene - tree, we created a dataset with no missing loci for all ingroup species and B. erecta.
+All trees were rooted in B. erecta and pruned to contain only one individual of each species with Newick - 161 Utilities, which resulted in a final dataset of 826 gene trees. - 162 - 163 Reticulate evolution and network reconstruction - 164 Considering the possibility of a non-bifurcating evolutionary history of the Petunia-Calibrachoa- - 165 Fabiana, we inferred phylogenetic networks that account for both ILS and gene flow among - 166 taxa.
+Due to computational limitations, we constructed a reduced dataset comprising 18 ingroup - taxa and a single outgroup species (Table S1), not allowing for missing loci, which resulted in a - 168 dataset of 1,215 loci.
+We estimated gene trees with RAxML and the species tree with ASTRAL 169 as described in the previous section. - 170 As our first approach, we estimated a phylogenetic network with the maximum - pseudolikelihood method SNaQ implemented in the Julia package PhyloNetworks 0.16.2 (Solís- - 172 Lemus et al., 2017; Solís-Lemus and Ané, 2016).
+We searched for up to five hybridization events - 173 (h = 5) and used the ASTRAL phylogeny as the starting tree.
+For the following steps, we used - the network from the previous estimation as the starting network.
+The best number of - hybridization events was selected based on where we could detect a steep log-pseudolikelihood improvement.
+After selecting the best number of hybridization events, we ran 100 bootstrap - replicates using the 1 000 bootstrap ML gaps trees inferred by DAVML for each of the 1 215 losi - replicates using the 1,000 bootstrap ML gene trees inferred by RAxML for each of the 1,215 loci, - 178 employing default settings.

-As a second approach, we estimated a network with the command "InferNetwork_MPL" in PhyloNet 3.8.2 (Than et al. 2008), also searching for up to five hybridization events and 10 runs for each search.
-To select the best-scored network, we used the "CalGTProb" function in PhyloNet (Yu et al. 2012) to get network likelihoods.
-We compared the networks with model selection using the Akaike information criterion (AIC; Akaike 1973), the bias-corrected Akaike information criterion (AICc; Sugiura 1978), and the Bayesian information criterion (BIC; Schwarz 1978).
-We set the number of parameters to the number of estimated branch lengths and hybridization probabilities, correcting for finite sample size with the number of gene trees used.
+As a second approach, we estimated a network with the command "InferNetwork MPL" 179 180 in PhyloNet 3.8.2 (Than et al., 2008), also searching for up to five hybridization events and 10 runs for each search.
+To select the best-scored network, we used the "CalGTProb" function in 181 182 PhyloNet (Yu et al., 2012) to get network likelihoods.
+We compared the networks with model selection using the Akaike information criterion (AIC; Akaike 1973), the bias-corrected Akaike 183 information criterion (AICc; Sugiura 1978), and the Bayesian information criterion (BIC; 184 Schwarz 1978).
+We set the number of parameters to the number of estimated branch lengths and 185 hybridization probabilities, correcting for finite sample size with the number of gene trees used.
+186